-- (1) Pursuant to CFR 34 Sec.
+- E. Significant disproportionality. - (1) Pursuant to CFR 34 Sec.
 300.646, LEAs shall provide for the collection and examination of data to determine if significant disproportionality, based on race and ethnicity, is occurring with respect to: - (a) the identification of children as children with disabilities including the identification of children as children with disabilities in accordance with a particular impairment as defined by 34 CFR Sec.
-300.8; - (b) the placement in particular educational settings of these children; and - (c) the incidence, duration and type of disciplinary actions, including suspensions and expulsions. - (2) Each public agency shall reserve the fifteen percent early intervening funds if they are identified for having data that is significantly disproportionate in any one of the following categories: - (a) suspension of students with disabilities; - (b) over identification of students with disabilities; - (c) over identification of students in accordance with a particular impairment as defined by 34 CFR Sec.
-300.8; and - (d) placement of students with disabilities in a particular setting. - (3) Review and revision of policies, practices and procedures.
-In the case of a determination of significant disproportionality with respect to the identification of children as children with disabilities, or the placement in particular educational settings of these children, in accordance with Paragraph (1) of this subsection, the LEA shall:
+300.8; - (b) the placement in particular educational settings of these children; and - (c) the incidence, duration and type of disciplinary actions, including suspensions and expulsions.

-rates of long-term suspensions and expulsions of children with and without disabilities or any other information that may be required by the NMPED or the U.S. Department of Education.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS will provide accurate, valid and timely data to the NMPED deemed necessary by the NMPED to carry out its duty to determine if significant discrepancies exist between the rates of long-term suspensions and expulsions of children with and without disabilities or any other information that may be required by the NMPED or the U.S. Department of Education.

-With respect to the definition of significant disproportionality, JEMEZ MOUNTAIN PUBLIC SCHOOL recognizes that the State has the discretion to define the term for the LEAs and for the State in general.
-JEMEZ MOUNTAIN PUBLIC SCHOOL understands that the State will review JEMEZ MOUNTAIN PUBLIC SCHOOL's policies, practices, and procedures for identifying and placing children with disabilities if there is significant disproportionality in identification, placement, or discipline.
-JEMEZ MOUNTAIN PUBLIC SCHOOL further understands that the purpose of such a review would be to determine if JEMEZ MOUNTAIN PUBLIC SCHOOL's policies, practices, and procedures are consistent with the IDEA.
-(See 71 Fed.
-Reg.
-46738 (August 14, 2006))
+With respect to the definition of significant disproportionality, JEMEZ MOUNTAIN PUBLIC SCHOOLS recognizes that the State has the discretion to define the term for the LEAs and for the State in general.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS understands that the State will review JEMEZ MOUNTAIN PUBLIC SCHOOLS's policies, practices, and procedures for identifying and placing children with disabilities if there is significant disproportionality in identification, placement, or discipline.
+JEMEZ MOUNTAIN PUBLIC SCHOOLS further understands that the purpose of such a review would be to determine if JEMEZ MOUNTAIN PUBLIC SCHOOLS's policies,